canon-protocol/website/docs/intro.md

 Welcome to the Canon Protocol documentation.
 Canon is a universal specification registry protocol that enables decentralized, interoperable management and distribution of specifications.

+## Why "Canon"?

+The name "Canon" comes from **canonicalization** — the process of converting data into a standard, canonical form.
+Just as canonicalization ensures consistent representation of information, Canon Protocol establishes a universal standard for defining, publishing, and sharing specifications.
+This creates a single source of truth for data structures, APIs, and protocols across different systems and organizations.

 ## What is Canon Protocol?

 Canon Protocol provides a standardized way to: